Improve the Symptoms of Lupus with Mindfulness

-The symptoms of Lupus can look like a number of other diseases so it is hard to diagnose lupus.
+The symptoms of Lupus can look like a number of other diseases, so it is hard to diagnose lupus.
 It is tipped off in many patients by the distinctive facial rash.
 There are no known cures for lupus and treatment is targeted at symptom relief.
 Drug treatments include pain relievers, corticosteroids, immunosuppressants, and even antimalarial drugs.
 Mindfulness practices have been shown to be effective for a wide variety of illnesses and to improve the immune system.
-So, it is possible that mindfulness training could improve Lupus and its symptoms.
+So, it is not surprising that mindfulness training can improve Lupus and its symptoms.

-So, improve the psychological well-being of lupus patients with mindfulness.
+So, improve the symptoms of Lupus with mindfulness.